CloudGlance - Document Intelligence Platform

 • when starting from higher-level surfaces, the necessary context is requested upfront

-By separating context, results, and sources into distinct but connected areas, the platform supports both quick understanding and deeper verification within the same workspace.
-This structure keeps AI outputs transparent, navigable, and dependable, especially in workflows where accuracy and accountability matter.
+By connecting submission, processing, results and sources into a single continuous space, the platform supports both quick understanding and deeper verification.
+This keeps AI outputs transparent, navigable, and dependable, especially in workflows where accuracy and accountability matter.

 AI Assistant - Context-Aware Exploration